Fail2Reap/udacity-fsnd-capstone/README.md

   "error": 404,
   "message": {
     "code": "not_found",
-    "description": "The URL or resource was not found.", }
+    "description": "The URL or resource was not found."
+  }
 }
 ```